LukeThornton92/Milestone-Project-1-OTP/README.md

 - Jessica Goff - Partner.

-Jessica's support around this project has given me the freedom to work on this project and to allow me to pour in the time needed to get it where I wanted it to be.
+Jessica's support has given me the freedom to work on this project and to allow me to pour in the time needed to get it where I wanted it to be.

 ### **General reference:**